JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/Exec/index.md

 ```
 ------------------------------------------------------------------------------------------------------------------------

-The analysis of this shellcode will not be divided into different parts.
+<p style="text-align: justify;">The analysis of this shellcode will not be divided into different parts. </p>

 - Pushing value 11 on the stack (for execve())
 ```nasm